OHIF/Viewers/platform/docs/docs/migration-guide.md

 ## Summary of Changes

-OHIF v3 is a complete re-architecture of the OHIF v2 to make it more modular and easier to maintain.
+OHIF v3 is a major re-architecture of the OHIF v2 to make it more modular and easier to maintain.
 The main differences are:

-- Extensions don't inject their modules into the viewer, they will make them available to be used by the viewer.
+- Extensions are available to be used by modes on request, but are still injected as module components.
-- To use the modules provided by the extensions, you need to write a [Modes](./platform/modes/index.md).
+- To use the modules provided by the extensions, you need to write a [Mode](./platform/modes/index.md).
 Modes are configuration objects that will be used by the viewer to load the modules.
+This lets users to be able to use common extensions with different configurations, and enhances the customizability of the viewer.
 - App configuration structure is different, mainly the `servers` is renamed to `dataSources`.
+- Apps can be customized significantly more than previously by providing configuration code int he customizationModule section.
-- The viewer UI is completely re-written in tailwindcss for better maintainability.
+- The viewer UI is completely re-written in Tailwind CSS for better maintainability, although it is a WIP but already provides a better user experience.
-- cornerstone-core and cornerstone-tools are deprecated and OHIF v3 is using the new Cornerstone3D rendering library and tools
+- cornerstone-core and cornerstone-tools are removed and OHIF v3 is using the new Cornerstone3D rendering library and tools.
+Moving to Cornerstone3D has enabled us to provide a more robust and stable foundation for 3D rendering and 3D annotations and measurements.
+In addition, Cornerstone3D provides APIs to load and stream data into a volume which has huge performance benefits.
-- A new CLI tool to help you create extensions and modes.
+- A new CLI tool to help you create extensions and modes (more [here]((./development/ohif-cli.md)))
+- redux store has been removed and replaced with a simpler state management system via React Context API.

 New significant additions that might be useful for you that weren't available in OHIF v2:
 - [OHIF CLI](./development/ohif-cli.md)